 - BlackRock: Represented BlackRock in litigation alleging a purported criminal conspiracy with PIMCO to target MBS mortgage servicers.

 - Chevron: Represented Chevron in the action that won a judgment of civil RICO liability against defendants for using corrupt means to obtain a $9 billion dollar judgment against Chevron in an environmental case brought in the courts of Ecuador.
-An injunction was obtained against Steven Donziger, the lead lawyer for the plaintiffs in the Ecuadorian case, and two of his clients, barring them from profiting from the $9 billion Ecuadorian judgment against Chevron, which the court found was procured by fraud.

 - Royal Bank of Scotland: Represented RBS in successful resolution of a lawsuit alleging fraud in the sales of $300 billion dollars of residential mortgage-backed certificates.